CoderK/reactist/README.md

 ## What is Reactist?

-Reactist is a Command Line Interface tool that automate workflow when your working with React.js project.
-This project is composed of the following things:
+Reactist is a Command Line Interface tool that automates React-based project's workflow.
+This project is composed of:

 React